-I, JAIME F. PANGANIBAN , Filipino, of legal age and a resident of after having been duly sworn to in accordance with law do hereby declare that:

-- 1. I am a nominee for independent director of Beneficial Life Insurance Company, Inc. (the "Corporation"), and have been its Independent Director since May 19, 2014. - 2.
+- I, JAIME F. PANGANIBAN, Filipino, of legal age and a resident of 22 A North Pacific Plaza Towers, 4th Ave., cor., 25 St., West BGC, Taguig, after having been duly sworn to in accordance with law do hereby declare that: - 1.
+I am a nominee for independent director of Beneficial Life Insurance Company, Inc. (the "Corporation"), and have been its Independent Director since May 19, 2014. - 2.
 I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):